soulforsoup/iwvb2bproducts/README.md

 ## Important Files

-- `updateSheetData.js`: The main script that fetches and processes the data
+- `updateSheetData.mjs`: The main script that fetches and processes the data
 - `.github/workflows/update-sheet-data.yml`: Configures when and how the update process runs
 - `whole list/products.json`: Contains the complete product list
 - `fruits list/products.json`: Contains the fruits-only product list